CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 ### Projects Build and Flash

-#### Wi-SUN - SoC CSMP Agent Sample Application

-Once you have configured the CSMP agent, please refer to the following [procedures](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-building-and-flashing/) to build and flash the project.

-#### Wi-SUN - SoC CSMP Agent Skeleton

 > If you are using Windows, you can use Git bash to run the commands in this section.